Skip to content

 The best lay witnesses are those who have known the client for years and can say things like “I always thought she was a neat freak; her house was always picked up and she never left dishes in the sink.
 Now she won’t shower for weeks at a time, and I’ve seen cockroaches in her kitchen.”
 Or the ex-wife who says “He used to be able to juggle the demands of his, mine and the kids’ schedules, and he can’t do that anymore; he’s constantly missing appointments, and gets so overwhelmed his brain just stops working.”
 Or the co-worker who says, “He was my favorite person to work on a project with.
 He did what he was asked, did it right, and with a smile or a joke when the pressure was on.
 Now his work requires someone to check it; he’s frequently stressed and it shows.”

 Getting to know those who know your client will paint a more complete picture of the person your client was, is now, and will be in the future.
-Making sure the jury understands the chronic nature and life-long implications of the injury is key to obtaining a verdict that will ensure someone has the resources they need to manage their lives after an TBI. e was almost borderlinbe OCD with his cleaning habits before the accidnet,
+Making sure the jury understands the chronic nature and life-long implications of the injury is key to obtaining a verdict that will ensure someone has the resources they need to manage their life after a TBI.
+He was almost borderline OCD with his cleaning habits before the accident,

 Provider Spotlight